ju57in3/Internship_Project/daily_note.md

 Here is an example circuit with the 74HC595 and a single-digit 7-segment display, you just need to adapt it with our two-digit 7-segment display :

 ![7-segments Display Circuit](image-27.png "7-segments display circuit")

+## 07/05/2024
+Today, I started the connections for the Analog In, SPI, and I2C of the launchpads and nucleos.
+I found connections for two different UARTs for the Nucleos, one for the ESP32 and one for the test points.